Société de l'assurance automobile du Québec

 Jackets and pants

-For maximum protection, your jacket and pants should, among other things:
+For maximum protection, your jacket and pants should:

 Gloves

-Your well-adjusted gloves should be made of leather or anti-abrasive material such as Kevlar, and completely cover your hands and wrists.
+Your gloves should be well adjusted and made of leather or an anti-abrasive material such as Kevlar, and completely cover your hands and wrists.

-• be supple so they do not interfere with your manoeuvres
+• be flexible, so they do not interfere with your manoeuvres

 • have adjustable wrist straps